Cymru Premier: Phase 2

-Phase 2 then runs from MD23 at the start of February through to MD32 at the end of April.
+Phase 2 then runs from Match Day 23 at the start of February through to Match Day 32 at the end of April.
 Each side plays the other five in their conference twice more, home and away, to bring up a total of thirty-two games played.

 The side finishing top of the Championship Conference after thirty-two games is the League Champion, and will qualify for the UEFA Champions League.
 To date six teams have won the title in twenty-six seasons.

-The Runners-Up in the Championship Conference qualify automatically for the UEFA Europa League, whilst the remaining teams qualify for the end of season European Playoffs.
+The runners-up in the Championship Conference qualify automatically for the UEFA Europa Conference League, whilst the remaining teams qualify for the end of season European Playoffs.

 The bottom two sides in the Playoff Conference are relegated.
 Meanwhile, the side finishing top of the Playoff Conference (seventh place in the league table) advances to the European Playoffs.

 Note that sides in the Playoff Conference can finish no higher in the table than seventh.

 European Playoffs

 The five teams finishing in 3rd–7th contest the end of season European Playoffs.
-6th host 7th in a Quarter-Final, with the winner travelling to the 3rd placed side for the first Semi-Final, whilst 4th host 5th in the other.
+The 6th placed team host 7th in a quarter-final, with the winners travelling to the 3rd placed side for the first semi-final, whilst 4th host 5th in the other.

-The winners then meet at the ground of the highest ranked side in the Final, with the winner qualifying for the UEFA Europa League.
+The winners then meet at the ground of the highest ranked side in the final, with the winners qualifying for the UEFA Europa Conference League.

-If one of the five teams has already qualified for Europe by winning the JD Welsh Cup, then the remaining four sides will contest the Playoffs directly from the Semi-Final stage.
+If one of the five teams has already qualified for Europe by winning the Welsh Cup, then the remaining four sides will contest the playoffs directly from the semi-final stage.

-If one of the top two sides wins the JD Welsh Cup, then the third placed side will automatically take up a UEFA Europa League spot.
-The remaining four sides will then contest the Playoffs directly from the Semi-Final stage.
+If one of the top two sides wins the JD Welsh Cup, then the third placed side will automatically take up a UEFA Europa Conference League spot.
+The remaining four sides will then contest the playoffs directly from the semi-final stage.

+In seasons where the league's UEFA Coefficient has been amongst the lowest five, meaning only two berths are available in the UEFA Conference League, the playoffs will include the 2nd placed side as well.
+In 2021–22, the 2nd placed side qualified directly to the Conference League and the playoff winners qualified for the Scottish Challenge Cup instead.